unikraft/eurosys21-artifacts/README.md

 results in the paper, given that we used this artifact/scripts to actually generate all figures in the paper.

-Please note:

- * While each experiment has its own sub-directory and a `run.sh` script within it, we strongly suggest to use the main `run.sh` script that wraps all experiments (more on this in Section 4.1 below).
- * Some experiments (e.g., Fig 22) produce some error messages but still finish and correctly produce the plot; if this is the case, this is documented in an experiment's sub-directory, in its own `README` file.
- * All plots are placed in each experiment's sub-directory, under a `plot/` directory.

 Each figure, table and corresponding experiment are listed below:

 | Figure                                                     |                                                                      | Description                                                                                                                                                                                                                   | Est. runtime |